 Born on November 2, 1967 to Llew and Pat Walker in Colorado Springs, Colorado, Scott spent his early years in Plainfield, Iowa, where Llew served as pastor of a local church.

 The family moved to Delavan, Wisconsin, in 1977 when Scott’s father was called to pastor a church there.
 Scott was involved in sports, band, church, and achieved the rank of Eagle Scout, remaining active in the Boy Scouts of America to this day.

 In 1986, Scott moved to Milwaukee to attend Marquette University.
-While still in school, he worked for IBM before leaving school in his senior year to work full-time in development for the American Red Cross.
+While still in school, he worked for IBM before leaving to work full-time in financial development for the American Red Cross.

 Scott was elected to the State Assembly in 1993.
-While there, he chaired several committees and authored important pieces of legislation that include: Truth-in-Sentencing, photo identification requirements to vote, and the elimination of the statute of limitations in sexual assault cases.
+While there, he chaired several committees and authored important pieces of legislation.
+He was re-elected four times.

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.

 November 18, 2015

 2013 National Lawyers Convention

 November 22, 2013